judka-uriel/uriel-book/uriel_en.md

-- violation of the commandment not to afflict the orphan, widow, or stranger — to remember how they themselves were strangers, to remember their own suffering and humiliation in exile and not to inflict the same upon strangers
+- violation of the commandment not to afflict the orphan, widow, or stranger — to remember how they themselves were strangers, to remember their own suffering and humiliation in galut and not to inflict the same upon strangers
 - violation of the commandment not to place a stumbling block before the blind
 - violation of the commandment to perform circumcision — when they do not perform circumcision for those who are of the seed of Abraham, they violate G‑d's requirement